Immune system – the primary defense mechanism

 • White blood cells

 White blood cells are front and center when it comes to immune response.
-These cells are made in the bone marrow as part of the lymphatic system, and they look for foreign intruders and launch an immune response.
+They are made in the bone marrow and circulate in the blood and lymphatic tissues where they look for pathogens and potentially launch an immune response.6

 • Antibodies

-Antibodies help fight microbes and the toxins by recognizing antigens and marking them for destruction.
+Antibodies help fight microbes and the toxins by recognizing antigens and marking them for destruction.2

 • Complement system

-The complement system consists of various proteins that help the antibodies complete their task.
+The complement system consists of various proteins that help promote inflammation and enhance immune responses by helping the antibodies complete their task.2

 • Lymphatic system

 The lymphatic system also plays a vital role.
-As a network of delicate tubes throughout the body, it manages fluid levels, reacts to bacteria in the body, and deals with cancer cells and cell products that could lead to disease or disorders.
-The lymphatic system consists of lymph nodes, lymph vessels, and white blood cells (lymphocytes).
+As a network of delicate tubes throughout the body, it manages fluid levels, and reacts to various pathogens in the body.
+The lymphatic system consists of lymph nodes, lymph vessels, and white blood cells (lymphocytes).7

 • Spleen

 The spleen removes microbes and destroys old or damaged red blood cells.
-As a blood-filtering organ, it also makes disease-fighting components of the immune system.
+As a blood-filtering organ, it also makes disease-fighting components of the immune system.2

 • Bone marrow

-Bone marrow is the spongy tissue inside the bones, which produces the oxygen-carrying red blood cells, the infection-fighting white blood cells, and the blood-clotting platelets.
+Bone marrow is the spongy tissue inside the bones, which produces the oxygen-carrying red blood cells, the infection-fighting white blood cells, and the blood-clotting platelets.2

 • Thymus